corda/corda-docs-portal/content/en/apps/payments/payment-service-flows.md

 ### Parameters

 * `details`: Map<String, String>.
 Additional Key-value data associated with the Payment Account.
-These details are stored in the underlying `PaymentAccountDetailsState` shared between agent and node - but are not available through the returned `PaymentAccount` object.
+These details are stored in the underlying `PaymentAccountDetailsState` shared between agent and node—but are not available through the returned `PaymentAccount` object.

 ### Return type